 4. Reinstall the Instagram app

-Reinstallation is somewhat obsolete, but it can help you sometimes.
+Reinstallation won’t help if the app has a bug but can help if the problem is on your side.
 Android is the OS just like so many others, and where is software there’s room for issues.
 This is especially the case with the firmware updates, like Android 10 or, more recently, Android 11 that introduced significant permission changes.
 So, make sure to, after the firmware update, clean and reinstall troublesome apps.

 Follow these steps to reinstall the Instagram app: